Tecdiary/sma-guide/getting-started/update.md

 3. Restore the `.env`, `public/asset` and `storage/app` folders.

+::: info Didn't understand any step?
-:::danger If you have any question or require further information, you should ask support question at [support portal](https://tecdiary.com/support)
+If you need further assistance, please validate your purchase code at [support portal](https://tecdiary.com/support) and ask question there.
 :::